 Regardless of emphasis, undergraduate research is the capstone of the chemistry major at Millikin.
-Students in the Department of Chemistry demonstrate performance learning in the three stages of an undergraduate research project.
+Students in the Department of Chemistry demonstrate performance learning in the three stages of an undergraduate research project: proposal, performance, and presentation.
 This activity requires the synthesis of all three learning outcome goals and therefore is the easiest to assess uniformly.
-Undergraduate research has four components: the proposal, the research, a final written report, and a final oral presentation.
-Research requires significant creative work.
-Excellent undergraduate research characterizes excellent chemistry programs nationwide.
+Excellent undergraduate research characterizes excellent chemistry programs.

-We created a rubric for assessing each component of undergraduate research: proposal, performance, and presentation.
-Based on the rubrics we created for assessing the proposal, performance, and presentation of research, we rate our current status on all three learning goals as "green light" (at an acceptable level).
+We created a rubric for assessing each component of undergraduate research: proposal, performance, and presentation (oral and written).
+Based on the rubrics we created for assessing the proposal, performance, and presentation of research, we rate our current status on learning goal #2 as "green light" (at an acceptable level) and on learning goals #1 and #3 as "yellow light" (declining slightly).
 We will continue to work on ways to ensure that all our students perform at the "green light" level in the future.